 Extra-curricular lessons in subjects such as Music, Art and Sport help extend our children’s confidence beyond the classroom.
 Each individual has the opportunity to develop their strengths and to discover new talents and interests.
-Lessons vary each term but during the year will include Homework Club, Fencing, Golf, Dance, Tennis, Art, Chess, Choirs, Cross Country, Cookery, Football and many more.
+Activities vary each term but during the year may include Lego Club, Fencing, Golf, Dance, Tennis, Yoga, Art, Chess, Choirs, Cross Country, Cookery, Football and many more.

 Residential trips are also a great way to form new skills.
-Pupils gain a whole range of interpersonal skills including leadership abilities, team building, trust and respect.
-They gain a whole range of experiences which leads to greater self confidence, self-esteem and resilience.
+Pupils gain a whole range of interpersonal skills including leadership abilities, team building, trust and respect which leads to greater self confidence, self-esteem and resilience.
 We find that some children who don’t have much confidence in their abilities in class may excel on a residential trip which will improve their performance and friendships back at school.

-In 2015/16 Year 5 had an overnight ‘Bushcraft’ experience in Hatfield Forest, where they stayed in a safari-style camp and enjoyed activities including bushcraft, wilderness cookery, fire lighting and orienteering.
-Year 6 went to PGL for a week long ‘Primary to Secondary Transition’ course to help them feel more confident, more self-aware and ready for anything.
+Residential trips currently include an overnight ‘Bushcraft’ experience in Hatfield Forest for Year 5, where they stay in a safari-style camp and enjoy activities including bushcraft, wilderness cookery, fire lighting and orienteering.
+Year 6 enjoy PGL for a week long ‘Primary to Secondary Transition’ course to help them feel more confident, more self-aware and ready for anything.
 Even a new school!
-This was a multi-activity course, with four adventure sessions each day.
+This is a multi-activity course, with four adventure sessions each day.